C. Wright Mills: Early career

-Before Mills further his career and avoided the draft by using his high blood pressure as a deferment, he divorced his wife Freya in August 1940.
-But after a year of being divorced, Mills convinced Freya to change her mind.
+Before Mills furthered his career, he avoided the draft by failing his physical due to high blood pressure and received a deferment.
+He was divorced from Freya in August 1940, but after a year he convinced Freya to change her mind.
 The couple remarried in March 1941.
-Few years later, their daughter, Pamela Mills, was born on January 15th, 1943.
-During this time, his work as an Associate Professor of Sociology from 1941 until 1945 at the University of Maryland, College Park, Mills's awareness and involvement in American politics grew.
+A few years later, their daughter, Pamela Mills, was born on January 15, 1943.
+During this time, his work as an associate professor of sociology from 1941 until 1945 at the University of Maryland, College Park, Mills's awareness and involvement in American politics grew.
 During World War II, Mills befriended the historians Richard Hofstadter, Frank Freidel, and Ken Stampp.
 The four academics collaborated on many topics, and each wrote about contemporary issues of the war and how it affected American society.

 While still at the University of Maryland, Mills began contributing "journalistic sociology" and opinion pieces to intellectual journals such as The New Republic, The New Leader, as well as Politics, a journal established by his friend Dwight Macdonald in 1944.

 During his time at the University of Maryland, William Form befriended Mills and quickly recognized that "work overwhelmingly dominated" Mills's life.
 Mills continued his work with Gerth while trying to publish Weber's "Class, Status, and Parties".
 Form explains that Mills was determined to improve his writing after receiving criticism on one of his works; "Setting his portable Corona on the large coffee table in the living room, he would type triple-spaced on coarse yellow paper, revising the manuscript by writing between the lines with a sharp pencil.
 Unscrambling the additions and changes could present a formidable challenge.
-Each day before leaving for campus, he left a manuscript for Freya (his wife) to retype."
+Each day before leaving for campus, he left a manuscript for Freya to retype."